PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 4. Add the [PowerShell Standard Library][ps-stdlib] package to the project file.
    This package provides the `System.Management.Automation` assembly.

-   Note: as newer versions of this library are released, update the version number in this command to match the latest version.
+   Note: As newer versions of this library are released, update the version number in this command to match the latest version.

    ```